 Mr. Angelley began his career in Dallas defending aviation insurance companies, maintenance facilities and manufacturers.
-Using the expertise he gained during these years, he later began representing individuals and families upon joining a New York-based firm specializing in plaintiffs’ aviation litigation.
+Using the expertise he gained during these years, he later began representing individuals and families upon joining a New York-based firm focusing on plaintiffs’ aviation litigation.
 He worked in the firm’s New York and Los Angeles offices and was promoted to partner during his time there.
-Presently, Mr. Angelley represents both defendants and plaintiffs in aviation and business-related matters.

 Mr. Angelley graduated with honors from Texas Tech University, and earned his law degree from the University of Texas at Austin.
 He is a member of the State Bars of Texas, New York and California, and is presently or formerly active in the American Association for Justice, the American Bar Association, the Dallas Bar Association, the Texas Bar Foundation, the Texas Trial Lawyers Association, the Los Angeles County Bar Association, and the New York City Bar Association.